maceto2016/NestJSDynLoad/README.md

 ## The entity unit

-For each entity we will have a controller that will respond to HTTP requests, a service (used inside controller) that will perform a search on the entity's data and a module that will refer to the corresponding controller and service:
+For each entity we will have a controller that will respond to HTTP requests, a service (used by controller) that will perform a search on the entity's data and a module that will refer to the corresponding controller and service (as depicted in the diagram above we have the units corresponding to the entities **Book** and **Movie**).

+## Version **WITHOUT** dynamic module loading

+Enough of theory, let's put the dough to work!

+## Version **WITH** dynamic module loading

+## Running the example from this tutorial

-## Installation
+### Installation

 ```bash
 # Clone tutorial repository